yuanyao22/yuanyao.github.io/_posts/2026-04-02-ucla-teaching-pop-up-case-based-lectures.md

   - UCLA
 ---

-Dr. Yuan Yao will be presenting at the UCLA Teaching and Learning Center's 10+10 Pop-Up Series on using case-based guest lectures to connect environmental health concepts with real-world applications.
+Dr. Yuan Yao presented at the UCLA Teaching and Learning Center's 10+10 Pop-Up Series on using case-based guest lectures to connect environmental health concepts with real-world applications.

 ## Event Details